With interests in science and nature, I explores topics from a unique and sometimes controversial perspective.

-Are there Wild Kangaroos Loose in America?
+Are There Any Wild Kangaroos in the US?

 They’ve been dubbed Phantom or Errant Kangaroos, and these elusive marsupials have been documented around the United States for over a hundred years.
 What’s going on with these out-of-place animals, and can the sightings really be believed?